-In the District, basic skills deficiency is determined by using the eCASAS test, and defined as having reading and/or math scores at or below the 8th grade level.
-Customers receiving public assistance are asked to provide documentation, which is included in the customer's folder.
+In the District, basic skills deficient is determined by using the eCASAS test, and defined as having an 8th grade reading and/or math level or below.
+Customers receiving public assistance are asked to provide documentation, which is included in the customers' folder.
+The income levels used to determine low-income status are posted on DC Networks, and are based on the higher income level for poverty guidelines released by the Department of Health and Human Services (HHS) and the Lower Living Standard Income Levels (LLSIL) released by DOLETA.